drodriguezol/foundations-of-data-science-activities/README.md

 3. **Calculate Mean Squares**: Divide the sum of squares by their respective degrees of freedom to obtain mean squares for between-group and within-group variations.
 4. **Compute the F-statistic**: This is the ratio of the mean square between groups to the mean square within groups.
 5. **Determine the p-value**: Compare the F-statistic to a critical value from the F-distribution to decide whether to reject the null hypothesis.

+# Understanding MANOVA

+**MANOVA** (Multivariate Analysis of Variance) lets you investigate how two or more continuous outcome variables differ based on one or two categorical independent variables.
+For example, you can use MANOVA to examine if book genre (categorical independent variable) influences both the number of books sold and profits (continuous outcome variables).

+## Exploring MANCOVA

+**MANCOVA** (Multivariate Analysis of Covariance) builds upon MANOVA by allowing you to control for additional variables (covariates) that might influence the relationship between your independent and dependent variables.
+For instance, using MANCOVA, you can analyze the relationship between book genre, book sales, and profits while controlling for the author's popularity on social media.

+## Building Your Statistical Toolkit

+As you delve deeper into data analysis, you'll encounter more complex tests and models.
+Recognizing the connections and applications of these tools is crucial for your growth as a data professional.
+Keep exploring and expanding your statistical toolkit!

+## MANOVA vs. MANCOVA

+- **MANOVA**: Evaluates the effect of one or more categorical independent variables on multiple continuous dependent variables.
+- **MANCOVA**: Extends MANOVA by controlling for covariates that could affect the dependent variables, offering a more nuanced analysis when additional variables need to be accounted for.